FlexMeasures/flexmeasures/documentation/tut/toy-example-reporter.rst

 Process scheduler profit
 -------------------------

-For the second part of this tutorial, we are going to use the `ProfitLossReporter` to compute the profit (defined as `revenue - cost`) of operating the process from Tut.
+For the second part of this tutorial, we are going to use the `ProfitLossReporter` to compute the losses (defined as `cost - revenue`) of operating the process from Tut.
 Part III, under the three different policies: INFLEXIBLE, BREAKABLE and SHIFTABLE.

 In addition, we'll explore another way to invoke reporters: data generators.
 Without going too much into detail, data generators create new data.
 The thee main types are: `Reporters`, `Schedulers` and `Forecasters`.
 This will come handy as the three reports that we are going to create share the same `config`.
+The `config` defines the price sensor to use and sets the reporter to work in **losses** mode which means that it will return positive values cost and negative values revenue.

 Still, we need to define the parameters.
+The three reports share the same structure for the paramters with the following fields:
+* `input`: sensor that stores the power/energy flow.
+The number of sensors is limit to 1.
+* `output`: sensor to store the result of the report.
+We can provide sensors with differen resolutions to store the same results at different time scales.

+It's possible to define the `config` and `parameters` in JSON or YAML formats.

+After setting up `config` and `paramters`, we can invoke the reporter using the command ``flexmeasures add report``.
+The command takes the data source id, the files containing the paramters and the timing paramters (start and end).
+For this particular case, we make use of the offsets to indicate that we want the report to encompass the day of tomorrow.

 Inflexible process
 ^^^^^^^^^^^^^^^^^^^

 Define parameters in a JSON file:

 .. code-block:: bash